 You can find the tutorial project in Face SDK: examples/tutorials/depth_liveness_in_face_recognition

-- First of all, we have to import necessary libraries to work with the depth camera.
+- First of all, import necessary libraries to work with the depth camera.
 You can use either an OpenNI2 sensor (for example, ASUS Xtion) or a RealSense2 sensor.
-Depending on the camera you're using, you have to specify the condition
+Depending on the camera used, specify the

 - [For OpenNI2 sensors] Specify the path to the OpenNI2 distribution package and also the paths to the necessary OpenNI2 libraries and headers.

-Note: For Windows, you have to install OpenNI2 and specify the path to the installation directory.
-For Linux, you just need to specify the path to the unpacked archive.
+Note: For Windows install OpenNI2 and specify the path to the installation directory.
+For Linux just specify the path to the unpacked archive.

 - [For RealSense sensors] Specify the path to the RealSense2 distribution package and the paths to the necessary RealSense2 libraries and headers.
 In the